Jordloop/EpicodusIndependentProjects/README.md

 <br>

 Each Friday I was allotted eight hours to independently complete a project based on specifications <br> provided by my instructor.
-This table contains information about my independent projects.
+This table of repositories is sorted by date to showcase my development over time.
 # Epicodus Independent Projects
 ###### **Sorted by date*
 | Course        | Date           | Repo  |